kubedb/docs/docs/guides/proxysql/scaling/horizontal-scaling/overview/index.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

-{{< notice type="warning" message="This is an Enterprise-only feature.
-Please install [KubeDB Enterprise Edition](/docs/setup/install/enterprise.md) to try this feature." >}}

 # ProxySQL Horizontal Scaling

-This guide will give an overview on how KubeDB Enterprise operator scales up or down `ProxySQL Cluster`.
+This guide will give an overview on how KubeDB Ops Manager scales up or down `ProxySQL Cluster`.

 ## Before You Begin